 There wasn't too many tourists there in December, but since we have such a large family, we always need to look for places with LOTS of available seating.

-We typically avoid the trendier restaurants, as they get too busy and can't always accommodate a family of 7.
+Large family vacation tip: We typically avoid 'trendier' restaurants while traveling, as they get too busy and can't always accommodate our family of 7.

 We've also found that we get to experience more authentic food if we look outside of the way of the typical touristy spots, which is another perk in addition to avoiding the crowds.